bvbohnen/X4_Customizer/Documentation.md

     * developer
       - Bool, if True then enable some behavior meant just for development, such as leaving exceptions uncaught.
       - Defaults to False
+    * profile
+      - Bool, if True then some extra profiling of customizer operations is performed, and times printed.
+For use during development.
+      - Defaults to False.
     * disable_threading
       - Bool, if True then threads will not be used in the gui to call scripts and plugins.
 Will cause the gui to lock up during processing.
       - Intended for development use, to enable breakpoints during calls.